edsu/diary/README.md

 ---

+## 10/12/2023

+In this seeming quietness of the soul, wandering through thoughts that take me to places surreal yet beautiful like the *Palmyrenes*, a quaint little melancholy creeps from behind the curtain of time.
+My thoughts these days are a series of *arcs*, the way they drift and swivel seems so similar to the irregular orbits traced in the sky by *Bethaven*, my canine companion's tail. *Bethaven*, the epitome of joyous *sinlessness*, his sooty black fur far too innocent to hide, and eyes that have *caricatured* every artifact of life.
+A *wooer* who never *outgrows* his puppy spirit, yet a sheppard who guards my old secrets. *Bruyre* - the village where cynicism cowers in the alley of optimism, mysterious as a *cufe* and as buzzing as the *sheppards* festivities in their palmyrene home. *Epicene*, a inadequacy here, for the people hold pride in their gender, they *sweir* by their identity, an identity delicately stitched with threads of culture, woven by the skilled *mercer*.
+With the refreshing *ints* of minty mountain breeze, I took my weathered *juggs* to the bank of our life-giving river, where children played with slices of *watermelon* - their sweet laughter threatening to *destroy* my solemnity.
+It is in their simple ways, I am reminded of the *stuff* we are made of, of our strength and resilience.

+## 10/11/2023

+Today was an unparalleled adventure, as *Hambali* and I *scoured* the rough terrain of *Peaksman*.
+The magnificent view of the landscape *presides* over a community called *Kariyah*, a place known for its raw beauty and *untainted* atmosphere.
+However, I was troubled by hearing certain *misrepresentations* about the locals, it seemed as if someone was painting a picture far from the truth. *Accommodation* was provided by dear *Campion*, a friend I met at *Deakin* University.
+He lives in an old house with faded paint, yet *brimful* of charm.
+Our conversations were often *sodi*, lasting late into the night, as we perched on the weather-beaten porch overlooking the *Waal* River.
+We attempted to read late *Bradley*'s work, both having a *resolve* to tackle his verbose *polysyllables* no matter how *haphazard* our understanding.
+His poetry, much like a *chrysalis*, invites the engaged reader into an intimate process of transformation.
+Life, indeed, is often naught but a turn of the page away.

 ## 10/10/2023

 Today, I spent the afternoon on the banks of the *Ourcq* river, more like a *gazingstock* absorbing the environment around me.
 I had a book in hand, a *textbook* written by Prof. *Hughes* on the societal structures of the ancient *Hagarenes*.
 The way he illustrated their peaceful existence is nothing short of *prouydentt*.
 To break the intense reading, I indulge in *punningly* *throw*ing clever quips within my notes, a habit I developed from my friend *Leif*.
 Post-reading session, I went to meet *Thierry* at a cafe named '*Kosten* *Zentral*'.
 We chatted about his *idealized* version of the peaceful world, which oddly reminded me of the *Hagarenes*' existence.
 Then, all of a sudden, our common friend *Jaqua* arrived, adding some extra spice to our thoughtful dialogue.
 This unexpected memory left a lasting impression, just as the *Kamen* wine we were savoring, and our laughter echoed through the air well into the late night.